louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Minocycline hydrochloride [^d2559f56].
 FDA.
 Low credibility.

 The dosage of minocycline hydrochloride PO for treatment of gonococcal infections in adults, if penicillins are ineffective or contraindicated is:

-- Start at: 200 mg PO once
+- **Start at**: 200 mg PO once
-- Maintenance: 100 mg PO BID for at least 4 days
+- **Maintenance**: 100 mg PO BID for at least 4 days

 ---

 ### Amphotericin b (Ambisome) [^e84137f9].
 FDA (2025).
 Medium credibility.

-The dosage of amphotericin B liposomal IV for treatment of coccidioidomycosis in adults with human immunodeficiency virus infection (severe, pulmonary or extrapulmonary, except meningitis) is 3-5 mg/kg IV q24h until clinical improvement, followed by triazole therapy
+The dosage of amphotericin B liposomal IV for treatment of coccidioidomycosis in adults with human immunodeficiency virus infection (severe, pulmonary or extrapulmonary, except meningitis) is 3–5 mg/kg IV q24h until clinical improvement, followed by triazole therapy

 ---

 ### Guidelines for the prevention and treatment of opportunistic infections in adults and adolescents with HIV [^7768b127].
 HIV.gov (2025).
 High credibility.

-Syphilis—late latent (>1 year) or latent of unknown duration treatment lists recommended therapy as benzathine penicillin G 2.4 million units IM weekly for three doses (AII)a, with alternative therapy for penicillin-allergic patients of doxycycline 100 mg PO twice daily for 28 days (BIII).
+Syphilis — late latent (> 1 year) or latent of unknown duration treatment lists recommended therapy as benzathine penicillin G 2.4 million units IM weekly for three doses (AII)a, with alternative therapy for penicillin-allergic patients of doxycycline 100 mg PO twice daily for 28 days (BIII).
 People with penicillin allergy whose compliance or follow-up cannot be ensured should be desensitized and treated with benzathine penicillin (AII).

 ---

-### Guidelines for prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from CDC, the National Institutes of Health, and the Hiv Medicine Association of the Infectious Diseases Society of America [^c3cded57].
+### Guidelines for prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from CDC, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America [^c3cded57].
 MMWR: Recommendations and Reports (2009).
 Medium credibility.

-Syphilis—Late-latent (> 1 year) or latent of unknown duration treatment identifies preferred therapy as benzathine penicillin G 2.4 million U IM weekly for 3 doses (AII).
+Syphilis — Late-latent (> 1 year) or latent of unknown duration treatment identifies preferred therapy as benzathine penicillin G 2.4 million U IM weekly for 3 doses (AII).
 For penicillin-allergic patients, an alternative is doxycycline 100 mg PO BID for 28 days (BIII), and persons with penicillin allergy whose compliance or follow-up can not be ensured should be desensitized and treated with benzathine penicillin.

 ---